gdouzwt/blog/_posts/2019-10-07-ets-foundation-test-review.md

       `printImportantData(al, (Data d)->d.value>1);`

     Notice the lack of curly brackets, the `return` keyword, and the semicolon.
 This is possible because the method returns a boolean and the expression `d.value>1` also returns a boolean.
-The compiler is therefore able to figure out that the value of this expression is to be returned from the method.
+The compiler is, therefore, able to figure out that the value of this expression is to be returned from the method.
 This can be shortened even more to:

       `printImportantData(al, d->d.value>1);`

     Notice that there is no declaration of d!
-The compiler can figure out all information it needs because the interface has only one abstract method and that method has only one parameter.
+The compiler can figure out all the information it needs because the interface has only one abstract method and that method has only one parameter.
 So you don't need to write all those things in your code.

     Compare the above approach to the old style using an inner class that does the same thing -